OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     The `CustomFunctions.associate` code associates the `id` of the function with the function address of `increment` in JavaScript so that Excel can call your function.

+3. Run the following command to rebuild the project.

+    ```command&nbsp;line
+    npm run build
+    ```

-3. Complete the following steps (for either Excel for Windows or Excel Online) to re-register the add-in in Excel.
+4. Complete the following steps (for either Excel for Windows or Excel Online) to re-register the add-in in Excel.
 You must complete these steps before the new function will be available.

 # [Excel for Windows](#tab/excel-windows)